Aquila-Network/aquila/README.md

 * If you are looking for a document database, this is not the right place for you.

 # Technology
 AquilaDB is not built from scratch.
 Thanks to OSS community, it is based on a couple of cool open source projects out there.
-We took a couch and added some wheels and jetpacks to make it a super cool butt rest for Data Science Engineers.
+We took a couch and added some wheels and jetpacks to make it a super cool butt rest for Data Scientists and ML Engineers.
 While **CouchDB** provides us network and scalability benefits, **FAISS** and **Annoy** provides superfast similarity search.
 Along with our peer management service, AquilaDB provides a unique solution.

 # Prerequisites
 You need `docker` installed.